Occasionally, Illinois philanthropists assisted their communities

-On Digital Past, the North Suburban Library System's fantastic digitization project, there is a very clear early photograph of the building.
+On the defunct site Digital Past there was a very clear early photograph of the building.
 That maple tree in front looked to be at least 60 years old during the years we used the Carpentersville Public Library.

 A reader, Greg White, filled me in on the Cary Library:

 I grew up roughly 100 yards from that library, so I know the story behind it: The area in question is indeed in Cary, Illinois and was owned by the Curtiss Candy Company (who bought it from John D. Hertz of Hertz Rental Car fame).
 The plot of land was known a s Curtiss Farm #77, and was known for breeding prize bulls and was nationally recognized as the center for artificial insemination programs.
 In the mid 70's, the surrounding acreage was sold to developers and became the community of Trout Valley.
 The farm itself was donated to the Village of Cary, and after renovation became a complex that housed the police station, town hall, the Cary Community Center, and the Cary Library.
 The entrance to the library was through the side of the silo you have pictured on your site.
 A glass ceiling was installed about 8 feet off the ground, and upon entering the library you could look up at the entire length of the silo from the inside.
 The address of the library would have been on Stonegate Road.
 Sometime in the late 90's or early 2000's ..., the library moved to its current location on Three Oaks Road, which is a shame because although it is a much larger facility, it holds none of the charm of the old library.